QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 ## Rollout

-1. This PR: the `BrokerageMessageQueue` split of the message handler, the service, the snapshot, and their unit tests, no brokerage changes.
-The split keeps the handler's public surface, so every plugin compiles as before.
+1. This PR: the non-generic multi-source message handler, the service, the snapshot, and their unit tests, no brokerage changes.
+The generic handler is untouched, so every plugin compiles as before.
 2. InteractiveBrokers: add the message handler it does not have, then replace the `NoBrokerageResponse` error and the invented `Submitted` with a watch.
 This is the proof that the abstraction holds for a plugin that did not write it.